tytso/xfstests-bld/Documentation/gce-xfstests.md

-The gce-xfstests driver script needs to be customized so it can find the "real" gce-xfstests script, which is located in fstests/kvm-xfstests/gce-xfstests.
+The gce-xfstests driver script needs to be customized so it can find the "real" gce-xfstests script, which is located in fstests/run-fstests/gce-xfstests.
 To do this:

         cd fstests
-        make gce-xfstests.sh
+        make

 And then copy this script to a directory in your PATH.
 For example, if ~/bin is in your shell's search path:

-        cp gce-xfstests.sh ~/bin/gce-xfstests
+        cp gce-xfstests ~/bin/gce-xfstests

 ## Install software required by gce-xfstests